 Such platforms equally benefit the patients by encouraging them to play a more active role in their medical care.
 They double up as reporting tools to generate narratives that the patient can actually make sense of.
 For instance, consider the following snapshot of a blood test report:-

 It is difficult for a layman to understand that kind of medical jargon and the relevance of the numbers given.
 Instead, picture your patient reading through the following:-

 This one provides a more complete picture and gives the necessary information in a language that is comprehensible.
 The patient feels satisfied and well-informed.
 Natural language generation platforms like PHRAZOR by vPhrase are helping leading organizations in the healthcare domain up their game by leveraging AI technology to add value to the services they provide to their patients.
 Also, different sets of people - the patient’s family, doctors, nurses – would be interested in different aspects of the same report.
-The platform can be configured to meet each one’s need.
+The platform can be configured to meet each one’s needs.

 Virtual assistants and health tracking apps such as Microsoft HealthVault and DoctorOnDemand are bringing the ‘care’ back in healthcare.
-These can answer simple health related queries and track one’s health, remind people about their medication, cure mental illnesses, allow online consultation with a doctor and do so much more.
+These can answer simple health-related queries and track one’s health, remind people about their medication, cure mental illnesses, allow online consultation with a doctor and do so much more.

-There is much more to AI than simply optimizing healthcare processes- it has a revolutionary potential.
+There is much more to AI than simply optimizing healthcare processes- it has revolutionary potential.
 It is here to eventually shift the focus from treatment to prevention.
 Growth in the AI health market is expected to reach $6.6 billion by 2021, which is a whopping 40% annual growth rate.
 It’s time the medical community embraces this new technology to serve the world better.